SAM Prefix Scan v1.1

 The current code is optimized for Maxwell-based GPUs but also runs on Kepler-based GPUs.
 It requires at least compute capability 3.0.
 We recommend compiling with sm_35 even for Maxwell-based GPUs.

-This work has been supported in part by the National Science Foundation under Grant No. 1406304.
+This work has been supported in part by the National Science Foundation under Grant No. 1406304 as well as by equipment donations from Nvidia Corporation.